Oct. 23 – Get Out the Vote: March to the Polls

 Nancy Shoemaker, co-founder of grassroots organization OpenUpAAUW.org

-Learn about the benefits and the importance of opening membership and why the time is right to take this action.
-Get the answers to all your questions.
-Attendees are invited to submit comments/questions in advance to the Jane Addams Branch.
-Please submit any questions to aauwjaneaddams@gmail.com
+We learned about the benefits and the importance of opening membership and why the time is right to take this action.
+The answers to many questions were provided.
+Program recording.

 Presenter: Elisa Munoz